How to Approach System Design Questions during Interview?

 Step 2: Back-of-the-envelope estimation

-When designing a system, it is important to start by defining the system scale.
-This includes considering factors such as read-to-write ratio, number of concurrent requests, number of monthly users, number of daily active users, required storage capacity, bandwidth requirements, and any data limitations.
-Once these parameters have been discussed with the interviewer, you can start to think about the best way to design a system that will work well at scale.
+When designing a system, it is important to understand the system scale.
+We need to consider factors like read-to-write ratio, number of concurrent requests, number of monthly users, number of daily active users, required storage capacity, bandwidth requirements, etc. Once discussing these factors with the interviewer, you can start to think about the ways to design a system that can work well at scale.

 Step 3: Create a high-level design

-By outlining the interaction of key components, you can better explain the overall structure of the system and how various components will work together to achieve desired results.
-This can help to ensure that your design is comprehensive and meets all requirements and constraints of the problem.
+By outlining the interaction of key components, you can better explain the overall structure of the system and how various components will collaborate to achieve the desired results.
+This can help ensure that your design aligns with all the requirements and constraints of the problem.

 High level design of web crawler